Dreem-Organization/dosed/README.md

 Packages detailed in *requirements.txt* need to be installed for the example to work.

+A settings.py file is used at the root of the project to manage data location.
+We provide a default file that should work out of the box and download data in ROOT_PROJECT/data with:

+`cp settings-template.py settings.py`

+If you wand to store data in another location, change the *settings.py* accordingly.

 #### 2. Data

-Running the script *download\_and\_format\_data.sh* from the */minimum\_example* directory automatically downloads, pre-processes and saves the EEG data in the correct format for training and testing DOSED.
+Running the script *download\_and\_format\_data.sh* from the */minimum\_example* directory automatically downloads, pre-processes and saves the EEG data in the correct format for training and testing DOSED at the location provided in your *settings.py*.

 Furthemore, the jupyter notebook *download\_and\_data\_format\_explanation.ipynb* provides detailed explanation about the aforementioned steps and about the data formats used to store the information, together with visualizations of the events under consideration.

-In principle, signals and annotations provided in any data format can be processed by adapting the function *to\_h5.py*, which saves the information in individual .h5 files (one per record).
+##### 2.1 To H5

+To work with different datasets, and hence data format, we first require you to convert you original data and annotation into H5 files for each record.
+An example is provided with the minimum_example going from EDF data format + json annotations into H5 format.

 Required structure for the .h5 files is the following: